irskep/clubsandwich/docs/index.rst

 * UIKit-like interface framework
 * Script runner to help you iterate quickly

+Dependencies:

+* Python 3.5+ (Probably works on 3.4, and on 3.3 if you install ``asyncio``)

 The table of contents is organized in the recommended reading order.

+Before you dive in, you should probably read the overview of BearLibTerminal `on its web site. <http://foo.wyrd.name/en:bearlibterminal>`_

 .. toctree::
     :maxdepth: 3